ndemou/Out-PingStats/README.md

 # Out-PingStats

-A PowerShell program to evaluate LAN or Internet quality.
-It displays plenty of text and pseudo graphical statistics about the short and long-term quality of your connection.
-By default it performs DNS queries to many free DNS servers and aggregates the response times (RTT) in a smart way.
-This is useful to test your Internet quality.
-If you want to test your ethernet/WIFI network quality you can specify a host that responds to pings. it will present the same quality metrics but this time for the ping RTTs.
+A PowerShell program to evaluate the quality of your connection to the Internet (default behaviour) or to another specific host.
+Out-PingStats displays detailed terminal graphs about the short and long-term quality of your connection (response time, loss and jitter).

+This program is perfect if:

+ * You want to evaluate a connection for more than a few dozen seconds (Out-PingStats aggregates measurements every 2minutes and can display nicely a few hours of data)
+ * You are evaluating a busy network (in which case pinging some well known host (like google.com, 1.1.1.1, etc) may result in sporadic packet loss.
+I have seen in many situations that although my uplink has no problem google.com, 1.1.1.1 and similar will drop pings and DNS query packets and I suspect that they are throtiling my packets when other devices in the network are hitting them with too many DNS queries or pings.

+To evaluate your connection to the Internet it queries more than a dozen hosts (specificaly it performs DNS queries to many free DNS servers and also pings many different hosts).
+Then it aggregates the response times (RTT) from all this tens of hosts in a smart way and plots easy to understand graphs.

+To evaluate your connection to a specific host (e.g. when you want to test your ethernet/WIFI quality) you can specify the host with `-Target` and maybe also set a higher ping rate (with `-PingsPerSec`).
+In this case it will only ping the specified host (e.g. your default gateway).

 ## For the impatient

+### Install depedencies

+    Install-Module -Name ThreadJob # Run from an elevated PowerShell

+### Test:

-To just test your internet connection:
+   1. Quick'n'dirty test of your internet connection:

        powershell -exec bypass -c ". {iwr -useb https://raw.githubusercontent.com/ndemou/Out-PingStats/main/Out-PingStats.ps1}|iex"

-To download and run with specific options for your case (e.g. to ping a host on your LAN):
+   2. Quick'n'dirty test of the connection to a specific host in your LAN:

        powershell -exec bypass -c ". {cd '$Env:USERPROFILE'; iwr -useb https://raw.githubusercontent.com/ndemou/Out-PingStats/main/Out-PingStats.ps1 -OutFile Out-PingStats.ps1}"
-    powershell -exec bypass -c "cd '$Env:USERPROFILE'; .\Out-PingStats.ps1 -PingsPerSec 4 10.1.1.1"
+       powershell -exec bypass -c "cd '$Env:USERPROFILE'; .\Out-PingStats.ps1 -PingsPerSec 4 $(read-host 'Enter IP to ping')"

 ## How to use

     # To test Internet quality
     Out-PingStats

-    # To test WIFI/ethernet connection quality by pinging 10.1.1.1 (a host in your LAN)
+    # To test network connection to 10.1.1.1 by pinging at 4 pings per second:
     Out-PingStats -PingsPerSec 4 10.1.1.1

 ## Example output